-DESCRIPTION OF THE NOTES
+DESCRIPTION OF THE BONDS

-The Notes will be dated July 28, 2015.
-The Notes will be due and payable as to both principal and interest at maturity, March 18, 2016.
-The Notes will be issued in denominations of \$1,000 or any integral multiples thereof.
+The Bonds will be dated the date of delivery and will mature in annual installment on November 1 in each of the years and in principal amounts set forth on the cover page hereof.
+The Bonds will be issued in denominations of \$5,000 or any integral multiples thereof.
+Interest on the Bonds will be payable on May 1, 2016 and semiannually thereafter on November 1 and May 1 in each year until maturity and will be payable to the registered owners of the Bonds at the close of business on the fifteenth day of October and April in each year, or the preceding business day if the fifteenth is not a business day.
 Interest will be calculated on the basis of a 360-day year, consisting of twelve 30-day months.
-A book-entry-only transfer system will be employed evidencing ownership of the Notes with transfers of ownership on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants pursuant to rules and procedures established by DTC and its participants.
+A book-entry-only transfer system will be employed evidencing ownership of the Bonds with transfers of ownership on the records of The Depository Trust Company, New York, New York ("DTC"), and its participants pursuant to rules and procedures established by DTC and its participants.
 See "Book-Entry-Only Transfer System" herein.
 The Certifying Agent, Paying Agent, Registrar and Transfer Agent will be U.S. Bank National Association, Corporate Trust Services, 225 Asylum Street, 23rd Floor, Hartford, Connecticut (email: bhcorporatetrust@usbank.com).
-The legal opinions on the Notes will be rendered by Hinckley, Allen & Snyder LLP and Finn Dixon & Herling LLP, in substantially the forms set forth in Appendix B to this Official Statement.
+The legal opinions on the Bonds will be rendered by Hinckley, Allen & Snyder LLP and Finn Dixon & Herling LLP, in substantially the forms set forth in Appendix B to this Official Statement.

-The Notes are not subject to redemption prior to maturity.
+The Bonds are subject to redemption prior to maturity as more fully described herein.